 (Androblastoma; Sertoli-Leydig Cell Tumor of the Ovary)

 An arrhenoblastoma is a rare type of ovarian tumor.
-This tumor primarily secretes the male sex hormone, testosterone, and rarely the female sex hormone, estrogen.
+The tumor cells release a male sex hormone called testosterone.

-In many cases, infrequent menstrual periods or cessation of menstrual periods is the only symptom.
+In many women, irregular or absent menstrual periods are the only symptom.

 The Endocrine Society

 Ovarian Cancer Research Fund Alliance

 Ovarian Cancer Canada

 Colombo N, Parma G, et al. Management of ovarian stromal cell tumors.
 J Clin Oncol.
 2007;20:2944-2951.